 No, but please empty them first.
 While it is preferable that containers be placed into the bins be empty, they will be recycled regardless.
-All trapped liquids get squeezed out in the recycling process.
+All trapped liquids get squeezed out in the recycling process, but the liquids can cause contamination issues for the rest of the recycling load.
 (Back to FAQ’s)

 Do I have to rinse out my recyclable containers before placing them in the bin?

 It is not required to do this, though it is preferred if there is a lot of food.
-Let us rephrase: Please, no food in the recycling bins.
-But almost everything else goes.
+Let us rephrase: Please, no food or liquids in the recycling bins.
+Drain liquids and scrape as much food out into a compost container (if available) or a landfill bin before recycling your container.
 (Back to FAQ’s)

 Can recyclables be thrown away in plastic bags?

 Yes, however since bags will need to be opened to begin the sorting process, it is preferable that items are not placed in bags.
 (Back to FAQ’s)

 Which plastics should be placed in the recycling bins?

 In Santa Monica, plastics 1-7 are recyclable (so all plastics).
 If it turns out that the plastic is not recyclable, it will simply be sorted out at the recycling facility.
 (Back to FAQ’s)

 If the plastic that I am trying to recycle doesn’t have a number on it, can I still recycle it?